InventiDevelopment/Elmdroid/README.md

 }
 ```

-You can check complete counter sample in [samples][counter-sample]
+You can check a complete counter sample in [samples][counter-sample]

 ### Commands and Subscriptions

-If you want to perform asynchronous action you have two options: start one time async task
+If you want to perform asynchronous an action you have two options: start one time async task
 with a `Cmd` that returns a single result `Msg` back to your update function or you can set up
 a `Subscription` and listen to continuous stream of messages.

 #### Commands

-All commands starts tasks.
-Task is simple function that returns RxJava `Single<Msg>`.
+All commands start tasks.
+Task is a simple function that returns RxJava `Single<Msg>`.
 For example this login Task:
 ```kotlin
 fun loginTask(email: String, password: String): Single<LoginMsg> {
     val repo = UserRepository()